The Free Radicals Era Professor

 Lab: Pitzer Center for Theoretical Chemistry

-- Principles of organization and behaviors of biological membranes
+- Principles of organization in biological membranes

-B.S.
+- B.S.
 Indian Institute of Technology, Madras, 2005

-M.S.
+- M.S.
 University of California, Berkeley, 2007

-Ph.D.
+- Ph.D.
 University of California, Berkeley, 2011

-Post-Doc, Sandia National Laboratories, Livermore, 2011-2013
+- Post-Doc, Sandia National Laboratories, Livermore, 2011-2013

-Post-Doc, University of California, Berkeley, 2013-2016
+- Post-Doc, University of California, Berkeley, 2013-2016